-The School adheres to the following procedures to establish the budgetary information reflected in the financial statements.

-- Management submits to the Board of Directors a proposed budget for the fiscal year commencing the following July 1.
-The budget includes proposed expenditures and the means of financing them. - Prior to June 30, the budget is adopted by the Board of Directors. - Expenditures may not legally exceed budget appropriations at the fund level.
-Revisions that alter the total expenditures of any fund must be approved by the Board of Directors. - All appropriations lapse at fiscal year-end.
+School management submits to the Board of Directors a proposed budget for the fiscal year commencing the following July 1, for their approval.
+The budget includes proposed expenditures and the means of financing them.

+Expenditures may not legally exceed appropriations at the fund level.
+Revisions that alter the total expenditures of any fund must be approved by the Board of Directors.

+All appropriations lapse at fiscal year-end.